Federated Concept-Based Models: Interpretable models with distributed supervision: Federated Concept-based Models

 \subsubsection{Module-Specific Training and Module-Wise Aggregation}

-Because concept and task supervision are unevenly distributed across clients, vanilla FedAvg would mix updates for modules that some clients cannot supervise.
-F-CMs thus perform module-specific training and module-wise aggregation, restricting contributions to supervised components.
+Because concept and task supervision are unevenly distributed across clients, vanilla FedAvg \cite{mcmahanFL2023a} would mix updates for modules that some clients cannot supervise.
+F-CMs therefore perform module-specific training and module-wise aggregation, restricting contributions to supervised components.
+This induces a masked federated optimization problem, where each client optimizes a client-specific partial objective over a subset of shared parameters.

-\paragraph{Module-specific local optimization.} At round $t$, each client $k\in\mathcal{K}_t$ receives the current global state $(\tilde{\mathbf{w}}_t,\mathcal{G}_t)$, with $\mathcal{G}_t$ provided only when available, and performs $E$ local optimization steps using only the supervision available at $k$.
-The local objective is { } where $\mathcal{L}_c$ and $\mathcal{L}_t$ are standard losses for concepts and task (e.g., cross-entropy or MSE depending on variable type), $\mathcal{K}_t^{(Y)}$ are clients in $\mathcal{K}_t$ who supervise $Y$, and $\gamma\in[0,1]$.
-Only supervised concept encoders $j\in I^{(k)}$ and/or task decoder contribute gradients.
-Modules without supervision are frozen, ensuring that each client updates only the components it can supervise.
+\textbf{Module-specific local optimization.} At round \(t\), each client \(k \in \mathcal K_t\) receives the broadcasted shared CM \(( \mathbf{w}_t,\mathcal G_t)\), where \(\mathbf{w}_t\) denotes the pre-training parameters obtained after architecture adaptation, and performs $E$ local optimization steps using only its available supervision.
+The local objective is

-\paragraph{Module-wise aggregation.} The server aggregates each module using only the clients that produced updates for that module.
-Let $\mathcal{U}^j_t\subseteq\mathcal{K}_t$ denote the clients updating concept module $h_{\phi_t,j}$, yelding local parameters $\phi^{(k)}_{{t+1},j}$.
-The aggregated parameters are { }
+where $\ell_c$ and $\ell_t$ are standard concept and task losses (e.g., cross-entropy), and $\gamma\in[0,1]$.
+Only supervised modules contribute gradients; unsupervised ones are frozen and need not be transmitted.

-The task module is aggregated analogously over clients that updated it, while modules not updated by any client remain unchanged.
-The encoder parameters are aggregated using standard FedAvg over the participating clients.
+\textbf{Module-wise aggregation.} The server aggregates each module using only the clients that produced updates for that module.
+We use a FedAvg-like rule, although F-CMs can in principle support other aggregation rules.
+Let $\mathcal{K}^j_t\subseteq\mathcal{K}_t$ denote the clients updating concept module $h_{\phi_t,j}$, yielding local parameters $\phi^{(k)}_{{t+1},j}$.
+The aggregated parameters are